gosthak/PolymerNetwork/CATCHY/README.md

 | 0.290 | 2.01  |
 | 0.375 | 1.51  |

-Note: due to pruning of isolated beads, effective density ρ_eff < ρ₀. λ is therefore measured in situ and may differ from Paper 1 Table 1.
+Note: due to pruning of isolated beads, effective density ρ_eff is not equal to ρ₀. λ is therefore measured in situ and may differ from the Table 1.

 ---